burninc0de/socialsox/README.md

 ## Troubleshooting

 **Twitter Errors**:
+- **"oauth1 app permissions" error**: Your app isn't configured correctly
+  1. Go to your app's **Settings** → "User authentication settings"
+  2. Enable **OAuth 1.0a** with **"Read and Write"** permissions
+  3. Go to **"Keys and Tokens"** tab
+  4. **Regenerate** your Access Token and Access Token Secret (critical!)
+  5. Use the new tokens in SocialSox
-- Make sure you have all 4 credentials: API Key, API Secret, Access Token, Access Token Secret
+- Make sure you have all 4 credentials entered correctly
-- Verify your app has "Read and Write" permissions in Twitter Developer Portal
-- If you get "403 Forbidden", your app may not have write permissions
+- Old tokens won't work after changing permissions - you must regenerate them

 **CORS Errors (Browser mode only)**: Make sure you're using the local server (`python3 server.py` or `node server.js`) and accessing via http://localhost:8000/